abhiTronix/deffcode/docs/recipes/basic/decode-video-files.md

     !!! quote "With FFdecoder API, frames extracted with YUV pixel formats _(`yuv420p`, `yuv444p`, `nv12`, `nv21` etc.)_ are generally incompatible with OpenCV APIs.
 But you can make them easily compatible by using exclusive [`-enforce_cv_patch`](../../reference/ffdecoder/params/#b-exclusive-parameters) boolean attribute of its `ffparam` dictionary parameter."

+    !!! success "Performance Mode — :zap: Faster Decoding via YUV420p"

+        Ingesting frames as 12-bit **YUV 4:2:0** instead of 24-bit **RGB/BGR** halves the bytes moving through the FFmpeg pipe, so the subprocess pipeline spends less time blocked on I/O. In community benchmarks on 1080p MP4 _(see [issue #15](https://github.com/abhiTronix/deffcode/issues/15))_, RAW ingest jumped from **~96 FPS (RGB24)** to **~213 FPS (YUV420p)**, and **~155 FPS** when converted to BGR inside Python via OpenCV — a **25–33% gain** over the RGB path for the majority of common video sources _(which are already YUV420 on disk)_.

+        Use this mode when you're throughput-bound on decoding and can afford a single `cv2.cvtColor` call per frame.
+Skip it for scientific workloads where the implicit chroma subsampling of YUV 4:2:0 is unacceptable.

     Let's try decoding YUV420p pixel-format frames in following python code:

     !!! info "You can also use other YUV pixel formats such `yuv422p`(4:2:2 subsampling) or `yuv444p`(4:4:4 subsampling) etc. instead for more higher dynamic range in the similar manner."